wp-plugins/changetip/trunk/readme.txt

 == Description ==

-Install this plugin and connect your wordpress blog with changetip.com and now your readers can send you tips with ease!
+Now your readers can directly show their appreciation and how they value your content by sending tips.
+Install this plugin and connect your wordpress blog with changetip.com to give your readers the option to micro pay you.

+1. Get tipped for your content when a reader clicks the social tip.me button.

+Readers can leave any amount and send you comments via the tip button.

-Get tipped for your content when a user clicks the social tip.me share button or leaves you a comment, such as "Great post, here $1 @changetip", "High Five @changetip" or "Love this!!!
+2. Readers familiar with ChangeTip may also choose to leave you a tip in the comment section of your blog.
+Such as "Great post, here $1 @changetip", "High Five @changetip" or "Love this!!!
 300 bits @changetip".

-The plugin will present the reader with a pop over changetip.com page of the blog author, where the user can leave a tip for the user.
+The plugin will present the reader with a popover changetip.com page of the blog author, where the user can confirm the tip intended for you.

-Changetip is live on twitter, reddit, google+, youtube and other social sites and now on your Wordpress blog :)
+3. Publishers with multiple authors can connect and receive tip buttons for all their staff!

+www.changetip.com - the leading micropayment infrastructure for the web.

 == Installation ==